Franklin Field: Track configuration

+The Franklin Field track has utilized a Rekortan track surface since 1987.
+The track was last renovated in 2015 when ATT Sports, Inc., installed the current Rekortan M99 track surfacing.
+The track was resurfaced again by ATT Sports, Inc. in the summer of 2024.

 Other sports

-Franklin Field served as Penn's baseball field early in its history, as records show that the varsity played here from 1895 until 1939.
+Franklin Field served as the home field for Penn's baseball, whose varsity baseball team played at Franklin Field beginning from 1895 through 1939.

-Franklin Field was the longtime home of Philadelphia's City Title high school football championship game.
+Franklin Field was the longtime home of Philadelphia's city title high school football championship game.
 The game was held at the stadium in 1938, 1940, 1941, and from 1943 through 1972, before it moved to Veterans Stadium.
 On Thanksgiving Day, 1941, 40,000 fans watched West Philadelphia tie West Philadelphia Catholic, 0–0.
 In 1945, 54,000 fans saw Southern beat West Catholic, 18–13.
 The 1946 game, played before 60,000, ended in a riot when Northeast fans stormed the field in the final minute of the school's 33–26 victory over West Catholic, prompting West Catholic fans to do the same.

-The NASL Philadelphia Atoms had played at Veterans Stadium from 1973–1975.
+The NASL Philadelphia Atoms had played at Veterans Stadium from 1973 to 1975.
 They moved to Franklin Field in 1976 which had better sight lines for soccer.
 Attendance was 8,400 for the home opener on May 2, 1976.
 They drew a season high of 25,000 for the July 17 match against the New York Cosmos which featured soccer great Pelé.
 The team averaged 6,449 at Franklin Field for their 11 home matches in 1976.
 The Philadelphia Fury hosted a play-off game against the Tampa Bay Rowdies on August 23, 1979, at Franklin Field when the Fury's home field, Veterans Stadium, was being used by the Phillies.